 Beyond the exhibitions, the Festival offers a program of events and initiatives, encompassing educational activities, networking and talent development opportunities, community outreach, and a variety of public programs.

 The festival was established in 1987 through the initiative of Stavros Moresopoulos, initially named the International Month of Photography in Athens, operating on a biennial basis.
 It stands as Greece’s longest-running photography festival and is among the five oldest in the world.
 In 2008, it officially became the Athens Photo Festival, reflecting its expanded program that now includes diverse events aligned with contemporary social and aesthetic needs.

-Throughout the years, the festival has remained faithful to its founding purpose, raising audiences awareness of photography and acting as a catalyst for lens-based practice within Greece and a showcase for contemporary trends, new talent from all over the world and the very best of Greek photography.
-The extensive documentation from its 30 year history of festival activities, including photos, texts and information about the artists will be soon available online on this website.
+Over the years, the Festival has remained true to its founding purpose, raising awareness of photography and acting as a catalyst for lens-based practice in Greece.
+It also serves as a platform for showcasing contemporary trends, emerging talent from around the world, and the best of Greek photography.
+A comprehensive archive spanning over 35 years of Festival activities, including photos, texts, and information about the artists, will soon be accessible online on this website.